 1968 saw only subtle changes to the 1967 model.
 By the middle of the model year, both 289 cid engines were replaced with a 302 cid four-barrel engine.
 Several regional models were also introduced.
 Two of the more popular were the Mustang California Special and the Mustang High Country Special.

 The Mustang received another significant restyling in 1969.
 Gone was the Fastback 2+2.
 In its place was a new "SportsRoof" model.

-The base engine remained the 200 cid six cylinder.
-An economy 250 cid six cylinder was added as an option.
-The two barrel 302 continued to be the base V8 engine.
-However, the 302 four barrel and 390 two barrel were dropped as engine options.
-Buyers could still choose a 390 cid four barrel while a 351 cid with either a two or four barrel carburetor entered the lineup.
+The base engine remained the 200 cid six-cylinder.
+An economy 250 cid six cylinders was added as an option.
+The two-barrel 302 continued to be the base V8 engine.
+However, the 302 four-barrel and 390 two-barrel were dropped as engine options.
+Buyers could still choose a 390 cid four-barrel while a 351 cid with either a two or four-barrel carburetor entered the lineup.
 1969 also saw Ford introduce two limited production engines, the Boss 302 and Boss 429.

 Several new models made their debut in 1969.
-These included a Mustang "E" for economy minded buyers, the Mach 1 which only came with one of the bigger V8s including a Cobra Jet 428, the Boss 302, and the Boss 429.
+These included a Mustang "E" for economy-minded buyers and the Mach 1 which only came with one of the bigger V8s including a Cobra Jet 428, the Boss 302, and the Boss 429.